ornlneutronimaging/iMars3D/docs/developer/highlevel_design.rst

 iMars3D UI Application
 ======================

-The UI application is a relatively simple python application implemented in a Jupyter notebook.
+The UI application is a relatively simple python application that is intended to run in a Jupyter notebook.
-Logically it is a single threaded application that only does one thing at a time.
+The application is composed of both front end parts (UI) and backend parts.
-Technically the UI operates in a separate thread and is event driven based on user interaction.
+The UI (part of the front end) operates in a separate thread and is event driven based on user interaction.
-As is typical with this type of UI technology, call back functions are registered to handle the user generated events.
+As is typical with this type of UI technology, callback functions are registered to handle the user generated events and are implemented to be asynchronous.

-The application is not setup to handle multiple UI events at the same time.
-This means that as each filter/function is invoked from the UI it executes to completion before processing another filter/function.
+The UI itself is implemented using Panel widgets which is build on top of Bokeh.
+These aspects of the UI application are not specific to jupyter and can be refactored into a web application with nominal impact to the behavior of the UI or the application.

+As indicated the UI is implemented using a set of widgets.
+There is a widget for each filter/function to handle any user interaction required to collect filter/function specific data and invoke the filter/function when at the request of the user.
+This paring of filter/function widgets and the execution of the filter/function from the library is a logical pairing.
+The application contains an engine that actually executes the the filter/function upon request from the UI.
+In this way it is the engine that maintains state for the reconstruction process.

 The UI guides the user through a set of stages to prepare for and execute a reconstruction.
 The stages are as follows:

-* **Downloading** - which guides the user to provide all the basic configuration data the reconstruction process requires.
+* **Loading** - which guides the user to provide all the basic configuration data the reconstruction process requires.
 The configuration (metadata) is put into a dictionary.
 It is then persisted in a json file to be use for any reconstruction process.
 * **Select Region of Interest (ROI)** - This stage allows the user to interactively select a region of interest from the raw ct_scans to be used for reconstruction rather than the entire raw data set.
 * **Preprocess** - this stage allows the user to specify the filter/functions to be applied to the data and the order in which to apply them prior to the actual reconstruction
 * **Reconstruction** - This stage performs the actual reconstruction based on the intermediate results established during the preprocessing stage.
 * **Visualization** - This stage allows the user to interactively view and explore the result of the reconstruction

-The downloading stage is always presented to the user to either fill out the required data or ensure the existing data is correct.
+The loading stage is always presented to the user to either fill out the required data or ensure the existing data is correct.
 However, when the user chooses to run a non-interactive reconstruction the software performs the reconstruction process based on the configuration data and a predefined workflow that has been specified in the json configuration file.

 Capabilities
 ------------